-With our partners, we are implementing a climatic change resiliency program that benefits 264,000 people in the Sahel climatic zone of Mali, targeting those most vulnerable to the risks of climate disasters.
+With our partners, we are implementing a climatic change resiliency program that has already benefited more than 264,000 people in the Sahel climatic zone of Mali, targeting those most vulnerable to the risks of climate disasters.

-Program strategies include:
+Project strategies include:

-The program facilitates community based learning and initiatives to build resiliency to climate shocks and stresses and is developed around a community-based analysis of risk for disasters and the subsequent resiliency planning process.
+The project facilitates community based learning and initiatives to build resiliency to climate shocks and stresses and is developed around a community-based analysis of risk for disasters and the subsequent resiliency planning process.
 Project interventions support communities through training in climate smart agriculture practices and technologies (CSA), including the effective use of agro-climatic information; enhancing collective management of productive assets and savings; supporting growth of women’s micro-enterprises; strengthening integration of community resilient livelihoods priorities in local government development planning; sustainable community management of natural resources; and promotion of energy-efficient household technologies.

-The program’s lessons learned will be shared systematically across national platforms on climate change such as the National Committee on Climate Change and through sector programs and projects with targeted advice on climate change adaptation best practices in Mali.
+The project’s lessons learned will be shared systematically across national platforms on climate change such as the National Committee on Climate Change and through sector programs and projects with targeted advice on climate change adaptation best practices in Mali.